Peer-reviewed Publications

 Working Papers

-Myers, J. E. No Substitute for Skill: An Ethnography of Technology and Training at a Microelectronics Firm (Preparing manuscript for submission)
+Myers, J. E. Adaptive Interdependence for the Incomplete Automation of Work Processes: Evidence from a Microelectronics Manufacturer (Preparing manuscript for submission)

 Myers, J.E.
 Hustle or Happenstance?
 How Career Planning Tendencies Impact Discontinuous Career Changes (Data collection and analysis stage)